andvenizelos/MyWebPage/content/blog/_index.md

   });
 </script>

-Here are some R tips and tricks:
+Let's start coding!!
+Below I am sharing some cool R packages that I am using constantly for data analysis as well as some R tips and tricks !!